arwtsh/Blog/_posts/2025-04-30-EasySingletons.md

 ## Definition of Singletons

-A singleton is a class with only one instance, which is globally accessable.
+A singleton is a class with only one instance, which is globally accessible.
 In Unity game development, singletons are very useful.
 Depending on the situation, singletons might be problematic.
 However, this discussion is about how to make singletons better, not alternatives to singletons.
 [Refactoring Guru](https://refactoring.guru/design-patterns/singleton) explains the pros and cons to the singleton pattern itself and when to use other patterns.

 ## Traditional Unity Singletons